 I wanted to take my learning to the next level & ensure I was working on the most efficient way to get into the industry.
 It's one thing to do the work, it's another to do it correctly.

-I chose the Game Design Diploma as it’s a broad way to enter the industry that can expose you to technical professions such as gameplay engineering, back-end engineering, technical art, systems design, and more.
+I chose the Game Design Course as it’s a broad way to enter the industry that can expose you to technical professions such as gameplay engineering, back-end engineering, technical art, systems design, and more.
 I approached design with discipline and the grind of relentlessly learning something new every day.
 I currently work as a Tools Engineer for thatgamecompany.

 Does the role of tools engineer require creative thinking?